For firms struggling with a mountain of unprocessed invoices there is a question that is top of mind:

 The drawbacks of outsourcing accounts payable

 Loss of control – It goes without saying that anytime something is happening outside your building, you’ll have less control, and outsourced AP vendors are no exception.
 If an emergency happens, they likely won’t spend the weekend making it up.
 Additionally, it’s unlikely that they’ll be able to conform to your AP workflows exactly, so you’ll be doing things their way.
-Also don’t be disconcerted when outsourcing AP and they have eyes into your financials, loss of privacy is one drawback and a vulnerability when it comes to internal controls.
+Also, don’t be disconcerted when outsourcing AP and they have eyes into your financials; a loss of privacy is one drawback and vulnerability when it comes to accounts payable internal controls.